domingosjuliopinto/Hindi_Medical_Chatbot/README.md

 ![Capture6](https://user-images.githubusercontent.com/71319075/199654562-27ec9bb6-b27b-426b-bca1-843be3feb361.PNG)

 ## Drawbacks
-* It's an extractive type chatbot
+* It's an extractive type chatbot and follows a particular sequence.
-* It will show the previous chats it had as well before you begin a new one
+* It will show the previous chats it had before you begin a new conversation (if it's hosted or if u haven't re-executed the gradio code).
+* It's a primitive system and has a chance to fail/waste time if the user will not input topics related to medical health topic.